 Moominvalley Park

-Moominvalley Park (ムーミンバレーパーク) is a charming theme park dedicated to the beloved Moomin characters created by Finnish author Tove Jansson.
-Located by a scenic lake about 40 kilometers from Tokyo, it is the first park of its kind outside Finland.
-The park brings the Moomin stories to life through immersive zones such as Moominvalley, Welcome Cove, the forested Lonely Mountain, and Kokemus—a three-story exhibition hall that explores the Moomin world and its creator in depth.
+Moominvalley Park (ムーミンバレーパーク) is a magical theme park that brings the beloved Moomin characters, created by Finnish author Tove Jansson, to life in a stunning setting.
+Located by a picturesque lake about 40 kilometers from Tokyo, the park is the first of its kind outside Finland.
+It offers visitors an immersive experience through various themed zones, such as Moominvalley, Welcome Cove, and the forested Lonely Mountain.
+The park’s centerpiece is Kokemus, a three-story exhibition hall that delves into the world of the Moomins and explores the life and creative vision of their creator, Tove Jansson.

-Visitors can explore the Moominhouse, enjoy performances at Emma’s Theatre, and take part in family-friendly attractions like a playground, zipline, and outdoor locations from the stories.
-The park blends Nordic design with nature and features restaurants, cafés, and the world’s largest Moomin shop.
-Before entering the main park, guests pass through Metsä Village, an open lakeside area with Nordic-inspired shopping and dining.
-It’s a peaceful, creative space that’s perfect for all ages.
+In addition to exploring the iconic Moominhouse, visitors can enjoy performances at Emma’s Theatre, take part in family-friendly activities like ziplining and playing in the playground, and wander through outdoor areas inspired by the Moomin stories.
+The park seamlessly blends Nordic design with nature, offering a range of dining options at its restaurants and cafés, as well as the world’s largest Moomin shop.
+Before entering the main park, guests stroll through Metsä Village, an open lakeside area with Nordic-themed shopping and dining experiences.
+This peaceful and imaginative space offers a perfect escape for visitors of all ages.

 Hours and Fees